[HISTORY: Adopted by the Borough Council of the Borough of Pennsburg as indicated in article histories. Amendments noted where applicable.]

 - (6) Leaf waste beyond that permitted by Act 101.

 - Any individual, firm, partnership, corporation, association, institution, cooperative enterprise, trust, municipal authority, federal institution or agency, state institution or agency, municipality, other governmental agency or any other legal entity or any group of such persons"whatsoever which is recognized by law as the subject of rights and duties.
-In any provisions of this chapter prescribing a fine, penalty, imprisonment or denial or grant of any license, or any combination of the foregoing, the term "person" shall include the officers and directors of any corporation or other legal entity having officers and directors.
+In any provisions of this article prescribing a fine, penalty, imprisonment or denial or grant of any license, or any combination of the foregoing, the term "person" shall include the officers and directors of any corporation or other legal entity having officers and directors.

 - The county-wide Municipal Waste Management Plan developed by the county and approved by the Department of Environmental Resources, as such has been and may hereafter be amended or revised in compliance with law.